wk8/go-lru/README.md

 Yet another LRU golang implementation.

-This one has the added feature of making capacity a soft constraint: caches will guarantee that items will stay cached for a minimum period of time withotu getting discarded, even when the cache is over capacity.
+This one has the added feature of making capacity a soft constraint: caches will guarantee that items will stay cached for a minimum period of time Without getting discarded, even when the cache is over capacity.

 ## Usage